TADRA is the acronym used to refer to Georgia’s Teenage and Adult Driver Responsibility Act.

 Yes.
 The conditions associated with a Class D Georgia driver’s license are based on the class of license, not the age of the driver.
 Drivers 18 or older that have had no major traffic convictions in the last 12 months may apply in person or online for a Class C Georgia driver’s license.
 DDS internet services are available twenty-fours a day and seven days a week.

 You are eligible to apply for a Class C Georgia driver’s license once you reach age 18.
 Remember, however, that when you apply for a Class C Georgia driver’s license, you will be required to swear or affirm under penalty of law that you have 40 hours of supervised driving experience, 6 hours of which are at night.
+You will also be required to successfully pass a knowledge test consisting of road rules and road signs.

 An certified driver education course is one that has been certified by the Georgia Department of Driver Services (DDS) for purposes of enabling teens to obtain their Class D Georgia Driver’s license at age 16.